 As a result of stakeholder involvement and assessment of the SDGs, including the four above, we will then have a set of expected positive and negative material impacts, and our options will include different subsets of these which will be experienced by different people.
 In choosing between these sets of expected material impacts we need to know some things.
-For each expected change we need to know: how deep the change is, against both a starting point but also against thresholds and allocations; how long it lasts; how much was caused by us - but taking care here as if others contributed to it, it may still matter, it's just that we should be working with those others; how many people were affected; and what are the characteristics of those people.
+For each expected change we need to know: what is the change, who is affects, how deep the change is, against both a starting point but also against minimum thresholds; how long it lasts; how much was caused by us - but taking care here as if others contributed to it, it may still matter, it's just that we should be working with those others; how many people were affected; and what are the characteristics of those people.